wp-plugins/wp-filebase/readme.txt

 4. The Editor Button to insert tags for filelists and download urls

 == Changelog ==

+= 0.2.9.19 =
+* Upload widget can be used by guests now!
+* New Option: `Frontend upload` controls the upload widget access
+* New Option File Browser option: `Files before Categories`
+* New Option: `Default Category`
+* Sync code re-written
+* Improved sync performance and stability by using external md5 program if available
+* Editor Plugin: Selected Text is used for file links
+* Memory usage on activation is limited now
+* Fixed file renaming when uploading an update with same name
+* Fixed escaping of apostrophes in file names
+* Fixed sync progress bar
+* Fixed multi inclusion of BMP thumbnail class that could break syncing
+* Fixed live preview of list templates
+* Fixed French translation by Marco Siviero
+* Made some string localizable
+* Removed deprecated category widget

 = 0.2.9.18 =
 * Added Category Sorting for file lists